tidyverse/tidyverse.org/content/blog/withr-3-0-0/index.md

 Traditionally, withr implemented its own exit event system on top of [`on.exit()`](https://rdrr.io/r/base/on.exit.html).
 We needed an extra layer because of a couple of missing features:

 -   When multiple resources are managed by a piece of code, the order in which these resources are restored or cleaned up sometimes matter.
-The most consistent order for cleanup is last in first out (LIFO).
+The most consistent order for cleanup is last-in first-out (LIFO).
 In other words the oldest resource, on which younger resources might depend, is cleaned up last.
+But historically R only supported first-in first-out (FIFO) order.

 -   The other missing piece was being able to inspect the contents of the exit hook.
-The [`sys.on.exit()`](https://rdrr.io/r/base/sys.parent.html) R helper was created for this purpose but was affected by a bug that prevented it to work elsewhere than at top-level.
+The [`sys.on.exit()`](https://rdrr.io/r/base/sys.parent.html) R helper was created for this purpose but was affected by a bug that prevented it from working inside functions.

-We have contributed two changes to R 3.5.0 that filled these missing pieces.
-The [`sys.on.exit()`](https://rdrr.io/r/base/sys.parent.html) bug was fixed and we've added an `after` argument to [`on.exit()`](https://rdrr.io/r/base/on.exit.html) to allow FIFO ordering.
+We contributed two changes to R 3.5.0 that filled these missing pieces, fixing the [`sys.on.exit()`](https://rdrr.io/r/base/sys.parent.html) bug and adding an `after` argument to [`on.exit()`](https://rdrr.io/r/base/on.exit.html) to allow first-in first-out ordering.

-Until now, we haven't been able to leverage these contributions because of our policy of supporting the last 5 versions of R (see <https://www.tidyverse.org/blog/2019/04/r-version-support>).
-Now that more than five years have passed, it was time for a rewrite! [`withr::defer()`](https://withr.r-lib.org/reference/defer.html), our version of [`on.exit()`](https://rdrr.io/r/base/on.exit.html) that uses better defaults and allows cleaning up resources non-locally (ironically an essential feature for implementing `local_` functions) is now able to be implemented as a simple wrapper around [`on.exit()`](https://rdrr.io/r/base/on.exit.html).
+Until now, we haven't been able to leverage these contributions because of our policy of [supporting the current and previous four versions of R](https://www.tidyverse.org/blog/2019/04/r-version-support).
+Now that enough time has passed, it was time for a rewrite! [`withr::defer()`](https://withr.r-lib.org/reference/defer.html), our version of [`on.exit()`](https://rdrr.io/r/base/on.exit.html) that uses better defaults and allows cleaning up resources non-locally (ironically an essential feature for implementing `local_` functions) is now able to be implemented as a simple wrapper around [`on.exit()`](https://rdrr.io/r/base/on.exit.html).

-One benefit of the rewrite is that mixing withr tools and [`on.exit()`](https://rdrr.io/r/base/on.exit.html) in the same function now behaves more correctly in terms of the order of execution:
+One benefit of the rewrite is that mixing withr tools and [`on.exit()`](https://rdrr.io/r/base/on.exit.html) in the same function now correctly interleaves cleanup:

 <div class="highlight">